KorkyMonster/tuxcoin-V2/doc/build-openbsd.md

 This guide describes how to build tuxcoind and command-line utilities on OpenBSD.

-OpenBSD is most commonly used as a server OS, so this guide does not contain instructions for building the GUI.
+As OpenBSD is most common as a server OS, we will not bother with the GUI.

 Preparation
 -------------